 A lot of accounting systems are equipped with core fundamental functions.
-For example, most applications will be cloud-based, be able to email things like invoices out to customers and stakeholders, and perform batch billing processing.
+For example, most applications will be cloud-based, able to email things like invoices to customers and stakeholders, and perform batch billing processing.

-Here are standard features and functionalities you'll definitely need in an accounting system:
+Here are the standard features and functionalities you'll need to look for when choosing the right accounting software:

 It's important to ask yourself whether basic accounting application functions are enough.
-You'll probably find that they aren't.
-If this is the case, what you need is an accounting platform, not just an accounting system application.
+You'll probably find they aren't.
+What most companies need is an accounting platform, not just an accounting application.